wgmyers/mal/impls/ruby-wgm/NOTES.md

 ## TODO

+* Improve readline implementation.
+* Implement float handling.
+Ints only for now.
+* Check we are truly handling strings properly (seems doubtful) - possibly fixed in Step 9 but I am sceptical.
 * FIXED (Step 5) Entering nothing in the REPL yields an error.
 Fix this.
-* Implement float handling.
-Ints only for now.
-* Implement hashmaps properly (only strings or keywords as keys)
+* FIXED (Step 9) Implement hashmaps properly (only strings or keywords as keys)
 * FIXED (Step 6) Implement comments properly
-* Check we are truly handling strings properly (seems doubtful)
-* Improve readline implementation.

 ## SNIPPETS